Saccharomyces cerevisiae

-Saccharomyces cerevisiae (/ˌsɛrəˈvɪsi.iː/) (brewer's yeast or baker's yeast) is a species of yeast (single-celled fungal microorganisms).
+Saccharomyces cerevisiae (/ˌsɛrəˈvɪsi.iː/), also called brewer's yeast or baker's yeast, is a species of yeast (single-celled fungal microorganisms).
 The species has been instrumental in winemaking, baking, and brewing since ancient times.
 It is believed to have been originally isolated from the skin of grapes.
 (Note: The yeast can be seen as a component of the thin white film on the skins of some dark-colored fruits such as plums; it exists among the waxes of the cuticle.)
 It is one of the most intensively studied eukaryotic model organisms in molecular and cell biology, much like Escherichia coli as the model bacterium.
 It is the microorganism which causes many common types of fermentation.
 S. cerevisiae cells are round to ovoid, 5–10 μm in diameter.
 It reproduces by budding.

 Many proteins important in human biology were first discovered by studying their homologs in yeast; these proteins include cell cycle proteins, signaling proteins, and protein-processing enzymes.
 S. cerevisiae is currently the only yeast cell known to have Berkeley bodies present, which are involved in particular secretory pathways.
 Antibodies against S. cerevisiae are found in 60–70% of patients with Crohn's disease and 10–15% of patients with ulcerative colitis, and may be useful as part of a panel of serological markers in differentiating between inflammatory bowel diseases (e.g. between ulcerative colitis and Crohn's disease), their localization, and severity.